 The next time you feel bad, fill in these blanks and write down your shitty first draft.
-You’ll instantly get some distance, be able to objectively judge your story and be less likely to fall into the trap of your own narrative.
+You’ll instantly get some distance and will be able to objectively judge your story.
+You’ll also be less likely to fall into the trap of your own narrative.

 Lesson 3: When you channel your insights from rumbling into positive changes, a revolution follows.